CortexIntelligentAutomation/docs/content/en/docs/2023.3/_shared/port-requirements/description/execution.md

-The ports providing communication between other services and the stateful Cortex Execution service.
+The ports providing communication between other services and the stateful Execution service.
 These are dynamic ports managed by Service Fabric.

+TO REVIEW